nhu-mai-101/nhu-mai-101/README.md

 ### Hey, I'm Nhu 👋

-- 😅 I’m currently practicing LeetCode
+- 🙃 I’m currently laid off and looking for new opportunities
-- 🤨 I’m thinking of learning React Native, Next.JS, and GraphQL
+- 🤨 I’m thinking of learning mobile development
 - 💁🏻‍♀️ Pronouns: she/her/hers
 - 📫 How to reach me: